zrecore/cornerstone/README.md

 ## How do I work with this?

+Copy `app/cornerstone-backend/setup/sample.config.sh` as `app/cornerstone-backend/setup/config.sh`, and edit the `config.sh` file with your own values.

 ### Run this Vagrant provision

 You will need to install Virtualbox and Vagrant on your machine.